BenyaminMN/rock-paper-scissors/README.md

-# Rock, paper & scissors
+# Rock, Paper & Scissors

 This website is designed for an exclusive expierence where you will enjoy the game that every single one of us has played as a child.
 Rock, paper & scissors is a game developed in HTML, CSS and JavaScript.